 Nisa Ari – Beinecke Postdoctoral Fellow, Center for Advanced Study in the Visual Arts, National Gallery of Art

 Margaret Galvan – Assistant Professor, Department of English, University of Florida

 Rare Book School is pleased to announce the 2021–23 RBS-Mellon Cultural Heritage Fellows in the Andrew W. Mellon Fellowship for Diversity, Inclusion & Cultural Heritage.
 Many congratulations to all the fellows.

 - Meaghan Alston, Project Archivist, Wilson Special Collections Library, University of North Carolina at Chapel Hill

 - Yao Chen, Librarian for East Asian Studies and Global Studies, University of California Santa Barbara Library, University of California, Santa Barbara

 - Zayda Delgado, Special Collections Librarian & Archivist, Sonoma County History &

 Rare Book School mourns the loss of Lance Heidig, who died at his home in Ithaca, NY, on Tuesday, April 6th.
 He will be much missed by his friends and colleagues at RBS, where he attended many courses.
-His obituary and a guest book are available here. […]Posted April 8, 2021 by Donna Sy
+His obituary and a guest book are available here. […]Posted by RBS

 RBS Announces M.C.
 Lang Fellows in Book History, Bibliography, and Humanities Teaching with Historical Sources